-Item Description Settings Waypoint Switching Chooses waypoint switching method.
+ltem Description Settings Waypoint Switching Chooses waypoint switching method.
 See "switching waypoints" on page 3-45.
 Perpendicular, Arrvl Alm Crcl, Manual Course Vector You may extend a line from the own ship position to show ship's course.
 It may be a vector (length depends on ship's speed) or a simple line (course bar).
 Line, Vector, Off Set GOTO Method Sets the method by which to navigate to a quick point.
 See "3.10.1 Navigating to a quick point."
 1 Point, 35 Points, 35 Pts/Port Service QP Set "EXT WPT (RMB)" when a destination waypoint is displayed from a external navigation equipment.
 EXT WPT (RMB), Internal Safe Route Check (C-MAP only) The safe route check feature checks for interfering objects (such as wrecks) within a route when creating or editing a route.
-On, Off D. BOX (soft key) Sets up data boxes.
-See paragraph 5.5.
+On, Off Popup Info (C-Map only) You may show the information for objects as below.
+OFF: No information appears.
+ALL ON: When the cursor is placed on anywhere on chart, the information for that location appears.
+POINTS ON: When the cursor is placed on an object symbol, the information for it appears.
+ALL ON, POINTS ON, OFF QPT/MARK SOFT KEY Chooses the function of the uppermost soft key on the plotter display between QUICK POINT and MARK ENTRY.
+QUICK POINT: Enters the quick point at the cursor or own ship position.
+MARK ENTRY: Enters the mark at the cursor or own ship position.
+QUICK POINT, MARK ENTRY SHIP SHAPE Chooses configuration for own ship marker.
+BOAT(L), BOAT(S), CIRCLE, CROSS D. BOX (soft key) Sets up data boxes.
+See paragraph 7.5.